 Here are a few potential solutions (this is not an exhaustive list!):

-1. Launch an improved offer on the ad via the conversion objective, within the ad to Previous Page Views who didn’t add to cart.
+1. Launch an improved offer on the ad via the conversion objectiveThe objective reflects the goal you want to achieve with your advertising and is established at the campaign level.
+More, within the ad to Previous Page Views who didn’t add to cart.
 Perhaps instead of trying 10% off on remarketing to this group, change the ad copy to “add to cart and save 20% now,” offering an incentive to users to add to their cart.

 3. Launch a Messenger ad towards those who’ve added something to their cart but not purchased.
 The ad copy could be “what questions do you have?” and that ad drives them into a Messenger conversation.
 Sometimes users put something in their carts as they’re considering that product, so why not ask if you can be helpful?